andrea-berling/lispv/README.md

 - _wiping_: removing nodes off of it, together with their children.
 - _simplifying_: removing unwanted nodes but maintaining their children.
-- _collapsing_: adding a leaf node that is the concatenation of the text of every old children node.
+- _collapsing_: adding a leaf node that is the concatenation of the text of every old children node, recursively.
 - _flattening_: making the tree structure linear.

 ## Lang

-The _Lots of Irritating Silly Parentheses_ (LISP) grammar is defined in `src/lang/grammar`.
+The _Lots of Irritating Silly Parentheses_ (LISP) grammar is defined in `src/lang/grammar.ts`.
 Every line of our programs has to match the grammar, and in essence:

 - the `GRAMMAR` is formed by one `EXPRESSION`.
 - an `EXPRESSION` is either a `NUMBER`, a `VARIABLE`, an `APPLICATION` or another `EXPRESSION`.
-- every expression can be surrounded by spaces, like ` expr `.
+- every expression can be surrounded by spaces, like `___expr__`.
 - every expression is then surrounded by parentheses, like `( expr )`.
 - a `NUMBER` is a sequence of `DIGIT`s, that are any of the characters `0123456789`.
 - a `VARIABLE` is a sequence of `LETTER`s, that are any of the characters of the alphabet.
 - an `APPLICATION` is comprised of an `OPERATION` followed by zero or more `EXPRESSION`s.
 - an `OPERATION` can be a primitive operation, a literal such as `+`, `-`, `if`..., or a user defined function that is a `VARIABLE`.

 And this is all that is defined at a grammatical level.
 The parsed `Ast` is then cleaned to have the irritating parentheses and spaces wiped, the numbers and variables collapsed into single nodes and `OPERATION`s simplified to their `APPLICATION`.
-Every other syntax check is done at the time of interpretation or compilation of the language, for example the definition of new functions, that is done like so: `(defun sum (args a b) (+ a b))`.
+Every other syntax check is done at the time of interpretation or compilation of the language, for example the definition of new functions, that takes form like: `(defun sum (args a b) (+ a b))`.

 A rule of the grammar can be associated to a class that extends `Evaluable`.
 The parameter `evaluableType: typeof Evaluable` is passed all the way to the corresponding node of the `Ast`, so the node can be _evaluated_ and _compiled_ in accordance with the behaviour defined in the relative `evaluableType` class.